 SITE ASSESSMENT (HERITAGE)

 Site Ref.
 No. LAA034

 Site Address: Kenilworth Nurseries, Retford

 Α Potential assets which may be affected:

 Conservation Area

 Site of Archaeological interest

 В Significance:

 Western part of site is in the Retford South Conservation Area - This

 has already been developed with housing

 Kenilworth is a positive building in the Conservation Area - This has

 been retained as part of the approved scheme

 Large area, close to sites of known earthworks, therefore likely to

-contain archaeology.

-The view from London Road over the nursery towards Grove Park is an important feature of the CA; recent development has been laid out so as to retain this important view Dert of the site has already undergoes evaluation and evaluation with Part of the site has already undergone evaluation and excavation with Late Iron Age and Romano-British features identified including enclosure ditches and a probably LIA round house structure С Impact: Potential for total or partial loss of any as yet unidentified archaeological remains on western side of the site and likely similar to those excavated on the other part of the site.
-D Conclusions: The majority of this site has planning consent for housing.
-This assessment is of a small part of the site to the east that adjoins the rest of the site.
-Heritage SA assessment considered significant effect Development permitted on the majority of the site and under construction Е Potential mitigation: Built heritage conservation mitigation- Schemes to develop much of this site have already been approved and been built out.
+- The view from London Road over the nursery towards Grove Park is an important feature of the CA; recent development has been laid out so as to retain this important view - Part of the site has already undergone evaluation and excavation with Late Iron Age and Romano-British features identified including enclosure ditches and a probably LIA round house structure

+Potential for total or partial loss of any as yet unidentified archaeological remains on western side of the site and likely similar to those excavated on the other part of the site.

+- The majority of this site has planning consent for housing.
+This assessment is of a small part of the site to the east that adjoins the rest of the site. - Heritage SA assessment considered significant effect - Development permitted on the majority of the site and under construction

+- Built heritage conservation mitigation- Schemes to develop much of this site have already been approved and been built out.
 Conservation sought improvements to design, facing materials, layout and boundary treatments as part of those approvals, including the preservation of the key view eastwards towards the higher ground at Grove and the retention of Kenilworth.
-Any further development to the east of the approved housing will also need to have regard to the same constraints Archaeological mitigation- The areas already evaluated and excavated will not require further work, however the western part will require further work in the form of evaluation to formulate an appropriate mitigation strategy.
-F Potential enhancement: · . • n/a - 174
+Any further development to the east of the approved housing will also need to have regard to the same constraints - Archaeological mitigation- The areas already evaluated and excavated will not require further work, however the western part will require further work in the form of evaluation to formulate an appropriate mitigation strategy.